How much training should I be doing?

 Here are some of the key factors that determine how often should you work out:

 Just hitting forehand after forehand or armbar after armbar and whatever else you may do in your sport is not going to get you the results you desire and can lead to injury from overuse.
-Practice qulaity movement patterns with your clients that will help them achieve better movement & performance in their sport.
+Practice quality movement patterns with your clients that will help them achieve better movement and performance in their sport.
 Using movement patterns that compliment your athlete’s sport will ensure variety and help prevent overtraining.

-Your Age: Clearly children and young adolescents cannot handle the same training volume as adults.
-Quality training sessions are the goal with youth strength & conditioning.
-Young adults can tolerate more hours of training and then as you get older you probably need to calm it down again!
+Children and young adolescents can’t handle the same training volume as adults.
+Quality training sessions are the goal when it comes to youth strength and conditioning.

-S & C Coach Brendan explains: “In my experience, the age group of 19-27 give or take a year or so, can tolerate consistently intense periods of training whilst people above and below those ages should be spending more time on recovery and restoration type work such as stretching, massage.
+Strength & Conditioning Coach Brendan explains: “In my experience, the age group of 19-27 give or take a year or so, can tolerate consistently intense periods of training whilst people above and below those ages should be spending more time on recovery and restoration type work such as stretching, massage.
 Most 20-year-old rugby players can recover very quickly from the training loads imposed on them whilst you definitely need to be more careful with the older players to prevent them from breaking down.
 I would say that as you get older a greater percentage of your overall training time needs to be spent on recovery methods whether this is foam rolling, stretching, active recovery…or just sitting on the sofa with the family!”

 Other athletes like to be meticulous in their technical preparation and will spend hours perfecting specific movements.
 Jonny Wilkinson springs to mind for his marathon kicking sessions long after training has finished.